Faraz7704/42-seat-selector/README.md

 Instead of manually making a `http://localhost:3000/exams_seats/:id/send_emails` call before the exam starts.
 Admin can enable auto emails by specifying the time in the request body during updating/posting the exam seats with `PUT/POST http://localhost:3000/exams_seats/:id`.

 ### Fast Generate
-Instead of fetching attendees recent location (slow request) when calling `http://localhost:3000/exams_seats/:id/generate` you can enable fast mode that will fetch the data from intra api on a set interval in the background, this will allow admin to make a call to `http://localhost:3000/exams_seats/:id/fast_generate` that will do the selection based on the already fetched data.
+Instead of fetching attendees recent location (slow request) when calling `http://localhost:3000/exams_seats/:id/generate` you can enable fast mode that will fetch the data from intra api on a set interval in the background.
+This will allow admin to make a call to `http://localhost:3000/exams_seats/:id/fast_generate` that will do the selection based on the already fetched data.